Skip to content

 The Montenegro-Croatia border crossing.
 Most travellers arrive visa-free - but the rules depend on your nationality, so confirm yours on gov.me.
 Photo: Spacekid / Wikimedia Commons, CC0

 The standard visa-free allowance is 90 days within any 180-day period.
 The UK Foreign Office puts it plainly: “You can visit Montenegro without a visa for up to 90 days in any 180-day period.”
-The US State Department frames the same limit as “90 days in total in a 180-day period, counted from the first entry date.”
+The US State Department frames the same limit as “90 days in total in a 180-day period.”

-• It is a rolling window, not a calendar reset.
-The 180 days is counted backwards from any given day, so days from a recent earlier trip still count.
-If you are a frequent visitor, keep a rough tally.
+• It’s a rolling window, not a calendar reset.
+The 180 days count backwards from any given day, so days from a recent earlier trip still count.
+If you are a frequent visitor, keep a tally from your stamps.

 • EU ID-card holders may get a shorter window.
 Montenegro’s visa page notes that some EU nationals can enter on a national ID card for up to 30 days, while a passport gives the full 90.
-If you are an EU citizen planning a longer stay, travel on your passport.
+If you’re an EU citizen planning a longer stay, travel on your passport.

 • Need longer than 90 days?
-You will need a temporary residence permit (for example for work, family or the digital-nomad route) rather than simply overstaying.
+You need a temporary residence route (work, family or the digital-nomad permit), not a quiet overstay.
 Overstaying can mean fines and trouble on departure.

-For help turning that allowance into a realistic plan, see our guide to how many days in Montenegro you actually need, and the Montenegro travel guide for the bigger picture.
+For turning that allowance into a realistic trip length, see how many days in Montenegro and the Montenegro travel guide.

 What documents you need at the border